dotnet/docs/docs/core/whats-new/dotnet-8.md

 As part of an effort to improve containerization performance, a new ASP.NET Alpine-based Docker image with a composite version of the runtime is available.
 This composite is built by compiling multiple MSIL assemblies into a single ready-to-run (R2R) output binary.
 Because these assemblies are embedded into a single image, jitting takes less time, and the startup performance of apps improves.
 The other big advantage of the composite over the regular ASP.NET image is that the composite images have a smaller size on disk.

-However, all these benefits don't come without a caveat.
+There is a caveat to be aware of.
 Since composites have multiple assemblies embedded into one, they have tighter version coupling.
 Apps can't use custom versions of framework or ASP.NET binaries.

 ## .NET on Linux